 In altering these unwanted garments, Leggett dissociates them from gendered categories and creates an alternative space where both materials and identity are fluid.

 The cultural and industrial norms that ground the fashion industry and our society are destabilized.

 Launched in mid-March amidst the global pandemic, Bobblehaus forwent plans for a physical SoHo pop-up and debuted its first collection digitally.

 Founded by Chinese-Americans Ophelia Chen and Abi Lierheimer, this genderless and eco-friendly brand is full of exciting colors and prints, with boxy shapes that look good on anyone.

-If you’re looking for entertainment, their blog reads like a cool zine that touches on fashion, art, race, and gender.
+If you’re looking for entertainment, their blog reads like an excellent zine that touches fashion, art, race, and gender.